 Get More Details About Serenity House Detox & Recovery

-With Florida detox centers in West Palm Beach and Fort Lauderdale, Serenity House Detox Florida prepares clients for the rigors of rehab and therapy.
+With Florida detox centers in Jupiter and Fort Lauderdale, Serenity House Detox & Recovery Florida prepares clients for the rigors of rehab and therapy.
 In addition to heroin, we offer detox services for a variety of substances, including:

 - Alcohol detox program